 Who was Bonnie Prince Charlie?

 Prince Charles Edward Stuart, also known as ‘the Young Pretender’ was the grandson of King James VII.
-Raised in exile in Rome, his desire for military success and belief in his family’s right to the throne led him to plan an invasion of England to capture it.
+Raised in exile in Rome, his desire for military success and belief in his family’s right to the throne led him to plan an invasion of England.
 After a brief period in France where he tried to gain support for his endeavour, he landed in Scotland in 1745.

 In the Outlander novels, Charles develops a fictional friendship with Jamie Fraser.
-We witness the Prince scheming to reclaim the throne in France, before the decisive battles in Scotland and his eventual defeat.
-Find out more about Bonnie Prince Charlie.
+We witness the Prince scheming to reclaim the throne in France before the decisive battles in Scotland and his eventual defeat.

 What happened at the Battle of Culloden?